Sequential Prophet REV-2 | 175 custom sounds

 Then I continued my explorations and the collection of sounds grew, and at one point I noticed that half of my soundbank turned out to consist of relatively (or “structurally”) simple patches, and I asked myself – hey man, why are you making those unsophisticated sounds?

-It turns out that this rawness of the tone, this depth of the triangle wave, this spaciousness of the unison, this squelch of the Curtis filter are all things of tangible value – there is some magic inside.
+It turns out that this rawness of the tone, this depth of the triangle wave, this spaciousness of the unison, this squelch of the Curtis filter are all things of tangible value – there does seem to be some magic inside.
 That’s when I realized that I feel inspired in many different areas: 60’s blues, 70’s funk, 80’s synthpop, 90’s techno, 00’s progressive house, 10’s Drive’y synthwave or 20’s industrial.
 There’s no point enumerating all those genres as I’m sure the Prophet sound will find its niche in any circumstances.
-Even in a no-production circumstances – jamming for fun is enough to bring joy, and to me it became a form of relaxation / recreation.
+Even in a no-production circumstances – jamming for fun was enough to bring me joy, and it quickly became a form of relaxation / recreation.

 Then came the experimental phase resulting in embarrassment on my part – I realized that throwing this synth out of the window would have been a big, big mistake.
 Because once I learned the REV-2 inside out, the experiments were bringing in a continuous stream of interesting textures that I just didn’t suspect were possible.
 Back in the day I had an Electrix Warp Factory which was a vocoder in its design, but I used it (as the name would suggest) to warp various sounds out of their original shapes & forms.
 And I swear to God the REV-2 is the only synth in which I’m hearing textures reminiscent of the Warp Factory.
 Well, there’s just no way the squelchy Curtis filter plus all the LFOs, the loopable aux envelope, the 8-slot-mod-matrix plus delay, reverb, ring modulator & audiomod (all interconnected) will not produce a variety of interesting sounds.
 Put it all into the sequencer and off you go with all things experimental (or “generative” if you want to use the recently fashionable word).